ndx-technologies/go-sse-fanout/README.md

 Server-Sent Events fanout across processes over Redis Pub/Sub.

 A client's connection stream lands on whichever process the load balancer picked.
-This makes it reachable from every other one.
+This fanout makes that connection reachable from every other one.

 - Local first.
 The direct user channel claim is the shortcut, full broadcast is the guarantee.
 - One SSE connection per user.
 SSE connection ownership with healthcheck.